Mir Nooruddin Mengal

-Mir Noor-ud-din Mengal (میر نورالدین مینگل; 13 July 1952 – 13 October 2010) was a senior Baloch politician who was active in Balochistan's political scene for nearly four decades, from 1970 to 2010.
-He belonged to the famed Zagar Mengal tribe and was the nephew of the Baloch National Poet Mir Gul Khan Nasir.
-His father's name was Mir Lal Bakhsh Mengal and he had seven siblings.
-His mother was a prominent member of the Gichki family from Mekran.
+Mir Noor-ud-din Mengal (میر نورالدین مینگل; 13 July 1952 – 13 October 2010) was a prominent Baloch Pakistani politician who played a significant role in Balochistan's political landscape for nearly four decades, from 1970 to 2010.

 Early life

+A member of the Zagar Mengal tribe, he was the nephew of the Baloch national poet Mir Gul Khan Nasir.
+His father, Mir Lal Bakhsh Mengal, and his mother, a member of the Gichki family from Makran, raised him alongside his seven siblings.

 Mir Noor-ud-din was named after Sardar Noordin Mengal (an uncle of Sardar Attaullah Mengal and a close friend of Mir Lal Baksh Mengal who died in a road traffic accident near Kalat).
 He was brought up in his hometown of Kalat.
 His father was a prominent tribal and political figure of Balochistan while his uncle Gul Khan Nasir belonged to the top tier Baloch leadership along with Ghaus Bakhsh Bizenjo, Abdul Aziz Kurd and, later, Sardar Ataullah Khan Mengal and Khair Bux Marri.
 As a result of this he was exposed to politics from a very early age.
 This exposure instilled a nascent sense of political awareness in him which, with age, kept growing.

 Mengal passed high school from Kalat and after matriculating from Noshki, enrolled in F.Sc Pre-Engineering in Government Science College, Quetta.

 After he had finished college, Gul Khan Nasir advised Mengal to get into a university instead of just relying on a college degree.
 Following his uncle's advice, he applied to Patrice Lumumba University and was accepted.
 Mengal had chosen a University in Moscow because at that time it was a very common practice for Baloch students to go to Russia in pursuit of a higher education but because of his political activities (which he had already begun by 1970 from Baloch Students Organization's (BSO) platform) his name was put on the Exit Control List and he was unable to go.

 With that door closed, Mengal applied for Mining Engineering at University of Engineering and Technology, Lahore in 1973 and was, once again, accepted.
 He spent four years in Lahore and graduated with a B.E Degree in 1977.